SuamiSihat/mail-signature/README.md

 ### 4. Paste Your Signature

-1. In the signature editor, paste the email signature you copied earlier (Ctrl + V or Command + V).
+1. In the signature editor, paste the email signature you copied earlier (Ctrl + V or Cmd + V).
 2. Format your signature as needed (you can change fonts, colors, and styles).

 ### 5. Set Default Signature (Optional)